 Ability to Keep Residents Mobile

-This tells you the percentage of patients that retained mobility levels over time.
-Retaining mobility is usually a great sign for residents' health.
+This is the percentage of residents who retained mobility levels over time.
+Retaining mobility is often a great sign for residents' health.

-This is a measure of the number of times residents are hospitalized per 1,000 days of patient care.
-Keeping residents out of the hospital is critical to maintaining the physical health of patients.
+Measures the number of times residents are hospitalized per 1,000 days of patient care.
+Keeping residents out of the hospital is key to maintaining the physical well-being of residents.

 Short-term Care: Rehospitalizations